Creating smarter packaging

 • Another option to close the loop is to reuse packaging.
 We also want to maximize the re-usability of secondary and tertiary packaging that is typically used for shelf displays or logistical purposes.

 • Recyclability: Our easily recyclable or reusable packaging design solutions deliver recyclability at the end of the value chain.
-We work with our customers to develop solutions for the innovative redesign of products and packaging, for example, by developing sustainable and safe paper-based food packaging.
+We work with our customers to develop solutions for the innovative redesign of products and packaging, for example in the form of sustainable and safe paper-based food packaging.
 We also offer adhesives that are optimized for recycling and significantly improve the recycling rate and quality.
-A case in point is our Loctite® Liofol range of laminating adhesives designed for use in flexible packaging.
-These adhesives have been recognized by the cross-industry non-profit organization RecyClass as fully compatible with existing recycling processes.

-• Debonding: A circular value chain depends on recognizing and con- serving the value of materials.
+• Debonding: A circular value chain depends on recognizing and conserving the value of materials.
 Debonding makes it possible to repair, reuse and recycle products and product parts, and to separate materials that are not suitable for collective recycling.
-As such, this is an important lever for extending the useful life of products and recovering the value of materials at the end of a product’s life cycle.
+This is an important lever for extending the useful life of products and recovering the value of materials at the end of a product’s life cycle.
 This is particularly true for products that contain highly valuable raw materials, such as batteries in electric cars.
-This is the reason why we have established a strategic partnership with the RWTH Aachen spin-off organization PEM Motion, which involves collaborating to pioneer more sustainable next-generation battery technologies and develop innovative solutions that meet the material requirements of a closed-loop system.
-At the end of the value chain, our technologies support the separation of materials and components that cannot be recycled or reused collectively.

 • Renewable carbon: Henkel has been a founding member of the Renewable Carbon Initiative since 2020.
-This aims to promote acceleration of the transition from fossil-based to renewable carbon for all organic chemicals and materials.
-Henkel Adhesive Technologies also aims to pioneer new solutions for adhesives, sealants and functional coatings that replace fossil carbon-based raw materials with renewable materials.
+This initiative aims to accelerate the transition from fossil-based to renewable carbon for all organic chemicals and materials.
+Adhesive Technologies is also pioneering new solutions for adhesives, sealants and functional coatings that replace fossil carbon-based raw materials with renewable materials.
 This reduces the carbon footprint of our products and supports our customers in reducing their emissions along the value chain.
 In addition, we contribute to a circular economy by reducing the consumption of resources.
-We are committed to using recycled materials as a renewable carbon source, both for our product formulas and as part of our product packaging, among other uses.
-For example, in 2022 we launched a pilot program for the full recycling of our Ceresit CE 50 Ecobuckets.
-As part of the program, the 100-percent recyclable product packaging is collected, reprocessed and reintroduced into the cycle in collaboration with recycling specialist Akpol and packaging manufacturer Jokey.
-As a result, around 420 kilograms of recycled material could be used in new packaging containers in the first year alone.

 • Bio-based adhesives: We have also developed a range of bio-based adhesives.
-To this end, over the past few years we have been working with our suppliers to advance the concept of mass balance.
+Over the past few years, we have been working with our suppliers to advance the concept of mass balance.
 This is a transparent model for tracking the amount of certified and non-certified material along the entire production process.
-Because the principle of mass balance enables the use of renewable carbon-based raw materials within existing processes, it is an important step for a gradual transition to the use of renewable resources.
-In 2022, three production sites of our Adhesive Technologies business unit were fully certified under ISCC PLUS, a globally recognized certification system for mass balance.
+Because this principle enables the use of renewable carbon-based raw materials within existing processes, it is an important step for a gradual transition to the use of renewable resources.
+By the end of 2023, five production sites of our Adhesive Technologies business unit were fully certified under ISCC PLUS, a globally recognized certification system for mass balance.

 Progress toward sustainability in packaging will only be possible if organizations from all stages of the packaging value chain work together.
 Henkel’s experts are engaged in several cross-industry initiatives to drive innovation in packaging development and to find effective solutions that can be developed on a large scale.
 Henkel has also teamed up with different organizations that are working on improving recycling infrastructure to enable a circular economy.
 Appropriate systems for recycling packaging materials are not in place in many areas, especially in developing countries.
 We believe that partnerships along the value chain are the only way we can make sure our product packaging can be recycled or reused after the product has been consumed.